gonzaotc/TOP-JavaScript-Calculator/README.md

 Calculator made with JavaScript and Sass.
 Live demo: https://gonzaotc.github.io/TOP-JavaScript-Calculator/.

-To do: add keyboard support, factorial and power functions.
+Not finished, to do: add keyboard support, factorial and power functions.